The School has access to trainee Art therapists from the University of Chester who work 1:1 with identified pupils.

 Art therapy is provided in groups or individually, depending on clients' needs.
 It is not a recreational activity or an art lesson, although the sessions can be enjoyable.

-Although influenced by psychoanalysis, art therapists have been inspired by theories such as attachment-based psychotherapy and have developed a broad range of client-centred approaches such as psycho-educational, mindfulness and mentalization-based treatments, compassion-focussed and cognitive analytic therapies, and socially engaged practice.
+Although influenced by psychoanalysis, art therapists have been inspired by theories such as attachment-based psychotherapy and have developed a broad range of client-centred approaches such as psycho-educational, mindfulness and mentalisation-based treatments, compassion-focused and cognitive analytic therapies, and socially engaged practice.